Sign in Create account

 Basket

 Fold cast-off stitches of basket in half and oversew, then oversew row ends.
-Fold rim of basket to outside and hem cast-on stitches in place.
-Fold cast-off stitches of top of basket in half and oversew, and sew up row ends of top of basket.
-Stuff basket and sew top of basket to base of rim on inside edge.
-To make handle take two chenille stems and twist them together and cut to length of handle.
-Place chenille stems on wrong side of handle and oversew cast-on and cast-off stitches of handle along length enclosing chenille stems inside.
-Gather round each end of handle, pull tight and secure.
-Using picture as a guide, bend handle and sew to basket.
+Fold rim of basket to the outside and hem cast-on stitches in place.
+Fold cast-off stitches of the top of the basket in half and oversew, and sew up row ends of the top of the basket.
+Stuff the basket and sew the top of the basket to the base of the rim on the inside edge.
+To make handle, take two chenille stems and twist them together and cut to the length of handle.
+Place chenille stems on the wrong side of handle and oversew cast-on and cast-off stitches of handle along the length enclosing chenille stems inside.
+Gather around each end of handle, pull tight and secure.
+Using the picture as a guide, bend handle and sew to basket.
 Weave in loose ends of cloth and sew cloth to basket.

 Flowers